azl6/terraform/README.md

 For TF Cloud, when using full-remote operations, commands like `t plan` can be executed in TF Cloud, with its output streamed to the local terminal

+`terraform graph` is used to generate a **DOT** file, that can be converted to an image to represent our deployment

 # Link para a documentação para a AWS

 https://registry.terraform.io/providers/hashicorp/aws/latest/docs